/Blog/Start your business/Back to Basics: How to Register as a Sole Proprietor in South Africa

 Back to Basics: How to Register as a Sole Proprietor in South Africa

-Freelancer?
-Small business owner?
 Learn how to easily register as a Sole Proprietor in South Africa with our simple guide to going solo.

 Are you a talented videographer building your portfolio one client at a time?
 Or perhaps you’re a passionate, self-taught baker making delicious scones the whole kasi loves from your kitchen?
-Whether you're a freelancer or an ambitious solo entrepreneur trying to grow your business, becoming a sole proprietor might be the perfect first step to achieving success.
+If you're a freelancer or an ambitious solo entrepreneur trying to grow your business, becoming a sole proprietor might be the perfect first step to achieving success.

-Starting a business can sometimes feel like a never-ending uphill battle, especially with all the talk about companies, documents and registrations.
-But if you’re a one-person operation, there's a much simpler and quicker path for you to go legit.
 Using this guide, we’ll break down how to register as a sole proprietor in South Africa so you can formalise your business without any added hassles or unnecessary complications.

 Your journey starts here…